sketchings/beginning-php-training/sessions/01-getting-setup/beginner-track-setup.md

 database, look in the center column of the MAMP splash page for the "MySQL" section.
 Explore the administration tool phpMyAdmin.
 Create a new empty database named `inventory`.
 You should then be able to connect to it using the PHP sample code in that section.
-We'll use database connections in session 7, Database, on Saturday.
+We'll use database connections in session 7, Database Basics, on Saturday.